htcf/docs/docs/software/r/index.md

 # R

-Labs can install R using Spack.
+It's best to install R using Spack, then [after setting up the R search path](#search-paths), install R packages using the R command line interface, following the packages' install instructions.

-R packages can be installed using the packages' install instructions.
+This is the best way to ensure the proper installation of the latest (or most appropriate) versions of the R libraries.

 ## Support